zuozhenggh/learning-library/security-library/iam-upgrade/introduction/introduction.md

 * **Last Updated By/Date** - Anbu, COE, February 2021

 ## Need Help?
+For all technical issues related to the IAM upgrade lab, please contact Oracle support through the same Proactive SR that was created to initiate this lab.

-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+For other issues, please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/goldengate-on-premises).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.